nvim-neorg/neorg/docs/CREATING_MODULES.md

 ### Explanation
 Here we've cut some unnecessary stuff out and left all the important stuff in.
 If you don't know how to use a module, check out its documentation which is found at the top of its `module.lua` file.
+`core.autocommands` exposes a public function called `enable_autocommand()` - by default all autocommands are disabled for performance reasons and need to be enabled manually through this function.
+If an invalid autocommand is passed nothing happens.

+After enabling the autocommand, we need to listen for it - we do so in the `module.events.subscribed` table.
+You should know the drill by now.
+Let's test!
+If you launch an norg file and enter insert mode you should get the current date and time pasted into your buffer!

+## core.keybinds